nathanonn/next-sololedger/notes/prompts.md

 For each question, add your recommendation (with reason why) below each options.
 This would help me in making a better decision.

-Once you are 95% confident you can complete this task successfully, put the plan at @notes/plan.md.
+Once you are 95% confident you can complete this task successfully, put the plan in a code block so that I can easily copy it.